Vancouver, BC, Canada

 Notes

-Satina indicates that the review did not mention the Bach transcription, nor the pieces by Chopin.
-Also, it is possible that a Liszt etude was added to the program.
-While Satina has indicated that the Nachtstück is in F major, it is possible that it was either no. 2 or no. 4: both are in F major, although no. 2 has an F minor section.
-It is believed that the Schubert Impromptu was op.
-142, no. 4.
+Satina believed that Rachmaninoff's transcription of the Prelude from the Violin Partita was performed at this concert, however it is not mentioned in the attached reviews.
+Similarly, she thought it was possible that a Liszt etude was added to this program, however it is also not mentioned in the reviews.
+While she has indicated that the Nachtstück is in F major, it is possible that it was either no. 2 or no. 4.
+Satina believed the Schubert Impromptu was D. 935, no. 4, while Martyn (p.
+434) indicates D. 935, no. 1.
 The Liszt Sonetto del Petrarca in E major, no. 104, was frequently played in programs in numerous earlier seasons.
 Chopin’s Nocturne in F sharp major, op.
 15, no. 2, and Ballade no. 3 in A flat major, op.
 47, were often played in other recitals during this season.
+Tchaikovsky's Troika, Rachmaninoff's Humoresque, op.
+10, no. 5, and Prelude in C sharp minor, op.
+3, no. 2, and his transcription of Mussorgsky's Hopak are noted as the encores.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.